-[Rule 44A inserted in Gazette 17 Jun 2011 p.
+[Rule 44A inserted: Gazette 17 Jun 2011 p.
 2160.]

 44B.
 Registrar may issue summons to show cause

 (1) A registrar may at any time summons the parties to a case to attend a hearing before a registrar to show cause why the case should not be put on the Inactive Cases List.